Where to Taste Zinfandel in Sonoma County

 Zinfandel Roots: Sonoma Valley

-In Glen Ellen, this winery is worth a look for its proximity to historic Zin vineyards like Bedrock, and because it is surrounded by old vines that contribute to an old-vine estate Zinfandel.
-777 Madrone Road, Sonoma, 707-939-4500
+It's tasting room is now on the Sonoma Plaza, but this winery's property in Glen Ellen is close to historic Zin vineyards like Bedrock, and surrounded by old vines that contribute to an old-vine estate Zinfandel.

 Further up valley, Kenwood's St. Francis always offers a few Zinfandels, and is a stalwart in the category-besides offering a very fancy wine and food pairing experience.